Jie Li ☕️

 Experience

-Data-Intensive Scalable Computing Laboratory (DISCL)
+Data-Intensive Scalable Computing Laboratory (DISCL), TTU

 Research Assistant